-Doubling up on Alexa: How to use multiple Amazon Echo and Dots
+Doubling up on Alexa: How to use multiple Amazon Echo devices together

 Setting up multiple Amazon Echo devices

-Adding a new Echo or Dot to your home is straightforward, following the same steps as when you setup your first device.
-Open the Alexa app, go to settings and choose "setup a new device" then follow the process as you did before.
-(You can achieve the same result with your Alexa account on a desktop PC if you prefer.)
+Adding a new Echo or Dot to your home is straightforward, following the same steps as when you set up your first device.
+Open the Alexa app, tap the devices icon in the bottom bar and then hit the "+" icon in the top right corner.
+Then follow the process as you did before.
+(You can achieve the same result with your Alexa account on a desktop PC if you prefer, under the settings section.)

 It's really as simple as that.
-As it links to an existing account, it adopts the skills of the existing device, so there's no need to setup all the individual elements again.
+As it links to an existing account, it adopts the skills of the existing device(s), so there's no need to set up all the individual elements again.

-The next decision is where to place the new device.
+The next decision is where to place your new Echo.
 Amazon built the Echo to be smart enough to respond to your commands across the room.
 The devices make use of "Echo Spatial Perception" which means the Echo that is closest to you should be the one that responds.

-We found that if you stood somewhere between two devices then it could cause a problem.
-With one in the kitchen and one in the lounge, standing roughly halfway between the two confused the system, leading to neither responding, or one responding but not understanding correctly, or both attempting to respond.

-You'll need to experiment with placement to get this balance right and it will also depend on your intended usage.
-If one is upstairs and one downstairs, you've effectively added the convenience of Alexa in multiple places in your house and there'll be no conflict.
+That's true whether you're using the original Echo or one of the new generation of devices.

+In the early days, you could confuse the system where more than one device tries to respond, but as the system has matured, that no longer seems to be a problem.

 Setup is easy, so what can and can't you do with multiple Amazon Echos?